 Despite significant investment in planting programmes across the UK, many coastal locations have been overlooked and forgotten when it comes to green recovery.

-Coastal communities up and down the country are now in desperate need of a resource boost to kick-start a new green economy.
+Coastal communities up and down the country desperately need a resource boost to kick-start a new green economy.
 However, many local authorities lack the capacity or resources and instead have to focus on managing and maintaining their existing urban greenery rather than increasing it.

 That's why Trees for Cities have spearheaded the Forgotten Places: Greening Coastal Towns and Cities programme to pave the way for a green revolution in Bexhill, Brighton, Great Yarmouth, Hull, Portsmouth, Ramsgate and Stockton-On-Tees.

-In total, 55,000 trees will be planted across 83 locations in these 7 areas and will be delivered through community tree planting events that will engage local communities with nature and inspire a new generation to plant, protect and promote urban trees.
+Our work has seen us plant 55,000 trees across 83 locations in these 7 areas.
+Delivered through community tree planting events, we've engaged coastal communities with nature, inspiring a new generation to plant, protect and promote urban trees.

 is the minimum recommendation of tree canopy cover for coastal areas.